valorad/wcnexus.com/README.md

     `INSTALLED_APPS = [...,'mptt','tagging','zinnia','django_comments','avatar','home','venturer',]`

     - Be cautious that 'django_comments' must be put after 'zinnia'.
-You may refer to Fantomas42/django-blog-zinnia#484 for more details.
+You may refer to [Fantomas42/django-blog-zinnia#484](https://github.com/Fantomas42/django-blog-zinnia/issues/484) for more details.

     `TEMPLATES = [{...'DIRS': [os.path.join(BASE_DIR,'templates')],...},]`

     `(Skip this if you use default SQLite database) DATABASES.`

-    - You may refer to [Django Ref doc](https://docs.djangoproject.com/en/1.11/ref/databases/) for more info.
+    - You may refer to [Django Ref doc](https://docs.djangoproject.com/en/1.11/ref/databases/) for more info about database configurations.

     `MEDIA_URL` (eg. `/media/`)

     `MEDIA_ROOT` (eg. `/media/`)

     `STATIC_ROOT` (eg. `/static/`)

     `LOGIN_URL` (eg. `/static/`)

 6. In site urls.py, you may configure similar to follows: